Fairness measure

 Fairness measures or metrics are used in network engineering to determine whether users or applications are receiving a fair share of system resources.
 There are several mathematical and conceptual definitions of fairness.

 Transmission Control Protocol fairness

 Congestion control mechanisms for new network transmission protocols or peer-to-peer applications must interact well with Transmission Control Protocol (TCP).
 TCP fairness requires that a new protocol receive a no larger share of the network than a comparable TCP flow.
 This is important as TCP is the dominant transport protocol on the Internet, and if new protocols acquire unfair capacity they tend to cause problems such as congestion collapse.
 This was the case with the first versions of RealMedia's streaming protocol: it was based on UDP and was widely blocked at organizational firewalls until a TCP-based version was developed.
 TCP throughput unfairness over WiFi is a critical problem and needs further investigations.
+Protocols that interact fairly with TCP, such as TCP Friendly Rate Control, are referred to as TCP-friendly protocols.